linebender/druid-widget-nursery/README.md

  - OnMonitor : a helper widget for keeping subwindows from going outside the monitor bounds
  - Splits : Multiple resizable splits
  - ListFilter : a widget which filters a list for its inner widget.
+ - TitleBar : a widget that is treated as a window's titlebar.

 ## ProgressBar Improvements